db2684/OrdonezGroup/README.md

-Kelly's folder for the Ordonez group git repo.
+Repo for the Ordonez UNT research group.